A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 But if your income is on the lower end and you’re eligible for strong CSR benefits (ie, your income is under 200% of the poverty level), you’ll want to strongly consider the Silver plans that are available to you, even if there are free Bronze plans available too.

 And note that if your income is under 150% of the poverty level, you’ll also be eligible for premium-free Silver plans in most states, with built-in CSR benefits.
-This will continue at least through 2025, and possibly indefinitely.4
+This will continue at least through 2025,5 and possibly indefinitely, depending on whether Congress chooses to further extend the subsidy enhancements that have been in place since 2021.

 Pay attention to the amount you’ll have to pay in out-of-pocket costs if you end up needing medical care during the year: It’s going to be a lot higher on the Bronze plan, which could quickly obliterate any savings you had from the lower monthly premiums.